On view June 21, 2018 through September 16, 2018.

 Exhibition organized by the Hirshhorn Museum and Sculpture Garden in cooperation with the Fondation Beyeler, Riehen/Basel, Switzerland.

-This exhibition has been made possible with support from John and Mary Pappajohn, Helen and Charles Schwab, Lisa and Danny Goldberg OAM, the Robert Lehman Foundation, the Hirshhorn International Council, and the Hirshhorn Collectors’ Council.
+This exhibition has been made possible with support from the Sidney E. Frank Foundation, John and Mary Pappajohn, Helen and Charles Schwab, Lisa and Danny Goldberg OAM, the Robert Lehman Foundation, the Hirshhorn International Council, and the Hirshhorn Collectors’ Council.